nika-begiashvili/libarchivejs/README.md

 ## How it works

-Libarchivejs is port of popular [libarchive](https://github.com/libarchive/libarchive) C library to WASM. since WASM runs in current thread library uses WebWorkers for heavy lifting, ES Module (Archive class) is just a client for WebWorker, it's tiny and doesn't take up much space. only when you actually open archive file web worker will be spawn and WASM module will be downloaded, each `Archive.open` call corresponds to each WebWorker. after calling `extractFiles` worker will be terminated to free up memory, client will still work with cached data
+Libarchivejs is a port of the popular [libarchive](https://github.com/libarchive/libarchive) C library to WASM.
+Since WASM runs in the current thread, the library uses WebWorkers for heavy lifting.
+The ES Module (Archive class) is just a client for WebWorker.
+It's tiny and doesn't take up much space.

+Only when you actually open archive file will the web worker be spawned and WASM module will be downloaded.
+Each `Archive.open` call corresponds to each WebWorker.

+After calling an `extractFiles` worker, it will be terminated to free up memory.
+The client will still work with cached data.